 There are different routes that a driver may take, and most of the miles may be within one state or province.
 Whether or not the distance you travel is primarily in one jurisdiction or spread among several jurisdictions, all information for the trip must be recorded.
 This includes the dates, the routes, odometer readings and fuel purchases.
+By completing this document in full and keeping all

 By completing this document in full and keeping all records required by both the IRP and the IFTA, you will have ensured that you and your company are in compliance with all State and Provincial laws surrounding fuel and distance record keeping requirements.